Britwad/GPTree/LivingDocument.md

 **Exceptions: failure conditions and scenarios**

-* The user may attempt to have a conversation with the LLM by saying something like "hi, how are you?", and the LLM may respond to the question rather than flagging the response as irrelevant.
+* LLM Generation Timeout or Failure.
+In this case we will throw an error message, reset the state, and ask the user to try again.
+* Connection Lost During Generation.
+In this case we will throw an error message, reset the state, and ask the user to try again.

-### **3.4.
+### **3.3.
 Generate a follow-up Node**

 **Triggers**